jlo031/GLIA/README.md

-# Supervised classification with Linear Gaussian Incidence Angle (LGIA) classifier
+# Supervised classification with Gaussian Linear Incidence Angle (GLIA) classifier

 This library provides code for supervised classification of SAR imagery using the LGIA classifier, which accounts for linear per-class variation of backscatter intensity with incident angle.
 The concept was initially developed for sea ice classification in Sentinel-1 EW data but can be transferred to other sensors and applications.
 Further explanation and theoretical background of classifer is given in:
 - [Lohse et al (2020)]